 Not all soils are the same when it comes to aeration.
 Clay soils, sandy soils, and highly compact soils make it more difficult to perform a complete aeration.
 These soil types may need more than one sweep of the lawn to make a real impact.
 Clay can also increase maintenance costs for the aerator.
 If you have one of these soil types in your lawn then you should expect a slightly higher rate.

-Now that you have a better understanding of the process and the average cost to aerate a lawn, it's time to start planning it in your annual lawn care maintenance.
+Now that you have a better understanding of the aeration process, it's time to start planning it in your annual lawn care maintenance.
 It is best to plan for aeration services twice a year, in the late summer and right before spring.
 However, if you have never aerated your lawn before, your landscaper may recommend a few months of regular aeration to fully remove the dead grass and dried soil from your lawn.

 Aeration and fertilization services should be included with your regular moss removal and flower care.
 Combined, these services will do wonders for your lawn health and longevity.
 With regular fertilization and aeration, you’ll begin to see greener, thicker grass and healthier plants.

 If you’ve never hired a landscaper to aerate your lawn, it can be difficult to know who is offering you a good deal.
-Airtasker can help you see the average costs and comparisons of services to help you make an informed decision.
+Below are some average costs and comparisons of services on Airtasker to help you make an informed decision.

-The national average of aeration services is approximately $130 for a midsize yard.
-However, you can find services for small yards for less than $60, and aerator rentals for $60 to $90.
-Large yard spaces or yards with complex landscaping and sloping can average up to $500.
+The national average of aeration services is approximately $125 for a midsize yard.
+However, you can find services for small yard for less than $50, and aerator rentals for $60 to $75.
+Large yard spaces or yard with complex landscaping and sloping can average up to $300.

-Typically, you’ll find cheaper per-square-foot costs for larger yards.
-Some companies charge a flat rate for a yard up to a certain size (say, 10,00 sq. ft.), and then add an extra $15 to $17 per additional 1,000 sq. feet.
+Typically you’ll find cheaper per-square-foot costs for larger yards.
+Some companies charge a flat rate for a yard up to a certain size (say, 2500 sq. feet), and then add an extra $10 or $15 per additional 1,000 sq. feet.
 However, there is no one way that landscapers price these services.
-You will need to schedule a consultation and estimate with your landscaper to find out the exact cost associated with your size yard.
+You will need to schedule a consult and estimate with your landscaper to find out the exact cost associated with your size yard.

 Find lawn aeration experts, fastPost a task